lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {{Fig-function}} summarizes the basic functions that can be used to compress and decompress a field.
 The first column lists the actions name.
 The second and third columns outline the reciprocal compression/decompression behavior for each action.

 Compression is done in order that Fields Descriptions appear in the Rule.
 The result of each Compression/Decompression Action is appended to the working Compression Residue in that same order.
-The receiver knows the size of each compressed field which can be given by the rule or MAY be sent with the compressed header.
+The receiver knows the size of each compressed field which can be given by the Rule or MAY be sent with the compressed header.

 If the field is identified as being variable in the Field Description, then the size of the Compression Residue value (using the unit defined in the FL) MUST be sent first using the following coding: